{/*

 Here are a few options

-• Breadcrumb Navigation: These are the website links that enable users to track where they are and how far they are from the Home page.
-You can easily find them either on the top of a web page or just right under the navigation bar.
+• Breadcrumb Navigation: These website links enable users to track their location and the distance to the Home page.
+You can easily find them either at the top of a web page or just right under the navigation bar.

-• Related Products: Much like related google search results, you can show these thumbnails at the bottom.
-There is a possibility you could upsell other products by just showing up.
+• Related Products: Similar to related Google search results, you can display these thumbnails at the bottom.
+By just showing up, you could upsell other products.

 5. Technical SEO

-If you run an eCommerce business with WooCommerce stores, technical SEO will have a place on your calendar forever.
+If you run an e-commerce business with WooCommerce stores, technical SEO will always be on your calendar.
 It is no longer about meta tags or site maps.
-Below are a few ideas for you to win the SEO game.
+Below are a few ideas to help you win the SEO game.

-• Heads Up: Schema Mark-up is a piece of code you place on your website to help search engines give more relevant information to the users.
+• Heads up: Schema Markup is a piece of code you place on your website to help search engines provide more relevant information to users.

-• Product Schema Mark-Up: Product Schema is structured data of your product you publish with your search result.
-In other words, it displays your product information in a structured way in Google SERP.
+• Product Schema Mark-Up: Product Schema is structured data about your product that you publish with your search result.
+In other words, it displays your product information in a structured way in Google SERPs.

-• Review Schema Mark-Up: There are two types of mark-ups here - aggregate ratings and individual review.
-The aggregate ratings give users the information of overall rating value, count, best and worst rating, etcetera.
-On the other hand, an individual review gives review date, reviewer, review value, review body, etcetera.
+• Review Schema Markup: There are two types of markup here: aggregate ratings and individual reviews.
+The aggregate ratings provide users with information about the overall rating value, count, best and worst ratings, and more.
+On the other hand, a separate review offers a review with a date, reviewer, review value, review body, and so on.

-• HTTPS>HTTP: When you are running an e-commerce business, odds are you would ask customer's credit card numbers, passwords, address to ship, contact number, and much such sensitive information.
+• HTTPS>HTTP: When you are running an e-commerce business, odds are you would ask for customers' credit card numbers, passwords, addresses to ship, contact numbers, and much such sensitive information.
 With HTTPS, you are adding layers of security using SSL to keep the data encrypted.
-Sites with SSL certificates also often rank higher in the results.
+Sites with SSL certificates also tend to rank higher in the search results.

 6. Create compelling product titles

-Product titles are the most important aspect of your product page.
-They are often the first thing that customers see and will judge whether or not they are interested in your product.
-A good product title is concise and catchy and provides a sense of what the product does or at least what it is for.
+Product titles are the most crucial aspect of your product page.
+They are often the first thing customers see and will judge whether or not they are interested in your product.
+A good product title is concise and catchy, and provides a sense of what the product does or at least what it is for.
 The key is to make it as descriptive as possible and ensure it's not too long.
-For example, a good title for a makeup brush might be Sephora Professional Makeup Brush
+For example, a good title for a makeup brush might be Sephora Professional Makeup Brush.

-The title is the most important aspect of a product.
+The title is the most critical aspect of a product.
 It can make or break your chances of selling that product.
-These tips will give you some suggestions for creating compelling titles for your products.
+These tips will give you some suggestions for creating compelling product titles.

 • Be Unique - Instead of Best Mop Ever, be more specific and say, The Best Mop with Rotating Head.

-• Use Keywords - When people search online, they often use keywords, so include those in your titles to help them find your product easier.
-For example, try something like Beach Towel - Softest and Most Durable On the Market instead of just Beach Towel.
-By being creative, you can come up with compelling and descriptive titles that are easy to read and get your customers excited about purchasing!
+• Use Keywords—When people search online, they often use keywords, so include those in your titles to help them find your product more easily.
+For example, try something like Beach Towel—Softest and Most Durable On the Market instead of just Beach Towel.
+By being creative, you can develop compelling and descriptive titles that are easy to read and get your customers excited about making a purchase.

 • Edit Wisely - Think carefully before putting a product title live on your website.
-It might be tempting to put a cute little joke or pun into it, but if it isn't very descriptive of what's actually going on, don't do it!
-While it might seem clever at first, eventually, Google will see through it and not rank you well for that keyword because there is no content that supports its purpose.
-Make sure to spend some time editing titles before putting them out into your shop, so you don't lose sales or traffic from poorly titled products.
+It might be tempting to include a cute little joke or pun, but if it doesn't accurately describe what's happening, avoid it.
+While it might seem clever at first, eventually, Google will see through it and not rank you well for that keyword because no content supports its purpose.
+Make sure to edit titles before putting them out into your shop so you don't lose sales or traffic from poorly titled products.

 7. Use targeted keywords in your product descriptions

 Targeted keywords in your product descriptions will make your WooCommerce store more visible to your customers.
-While there are many ways to do this, choosing the right keywords and inserting them naturally in product descriptions is an effective way to increase visibility.
+While there are many ways to achieve this, selecting the right keywords and incorporating them naturally into product descriptions is an effective way to increase visibility.

 Below are a few tips for including targeted keywords in your product descriptions.

-2. Next, try to find out what people are typing into search engines when they’re looking for items like yours.
-For example, if you sell winter hats, then words like winter hats or winter headwear could be potential phrases to include in your description.
+2. Next, try to determine what people are typing into search engines when searching for items like yours.
+For example, if you sell winter hats, words like winter hats or winter headwear could be potential phrases to include in your description.

 3. Once you have those words down, it’s time to write!
 Whenever possible, insert those terms naturally into sentences describing the product.
 If your hat is made of 100% wool yarn, it’ll keep you warm all winter long!